 3. Policies Excluded from the Life PBR Exemption:

 a.
-Universal life with secondary guarantee (ULSG) policies with a secondary guarantee that does not meet the VM-01, Definitions for Terms in Requirements, definition of a “non-material secondary guarantee.”
+Universal life with secondary guarantee (ULSG) policies with a secondary guarantee, or policies – other than ULSG – that contain a rider with a secondary guarantee, in which the secondary guarantee does not meet the VM-01 definition of a “non-material secondary guarantee.”